 Echeveria gibbiflora var. metallica, Echeveria metallica, Echeveria 'Metallica'

-Echeveria gibbiflora 'Metallica' is a beautiful succulent with short-stemmed rosettes of glaucous green leaves edged purplish lilac when young, becoming brownish-bronzy-green as they age.
+Echeveria gibbiflora 'Metallica' is a beautiful succulent that forms short-stemmed rosettes of glaucous green leaves edged purplish lilac when young, becoming brownish-bronzy-green as they age.
 The leaves are spoon-shaped, rounded towards the apex, and tipped with a small acute point.
 They are up to 7.5 inches (19 cm) long and 5.5 inches (14 cm) wide.
-Flowers are bell-shaped reddish, yellow inside, and appear in racemes.
+Flowers are bell-shaped, reddish, and yellow inside, and appear in racemes in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).